DEFRA/software-development-standards/docs/standards/javascript_standards.md

 ### Use [neostandard](https://github.com/neostandard/neostandard) to lint your code

-neostandard is an opinioned JavaScript linter that enforces a consistent coding style.
+neostandard is an opinionated JavaScript linter that enforces a consistent coding style.

 - A consistent approach to code layout, spacing and formatting makes it easier to switch between projects.